AndyEveritt/DuetScreen-MACH26/README.md

 Occasionally, an update may require the whole microSD card to be reflashed.
 This will be indicated in the release notes.
 In this case, follow the instructions in the [Flashing a new Duet3D screen](#flashing-a-new-duet3d-screen) section above.

+## USB Ports
+The Duet3D screen has two USB ports:
+- USB-A: This port is also a host port.
+    - It can be used to connect to a Duet3D mainboard, wifi modules, or USB flash drives.
+- USB-C: This port can be a host or device port.
+    - It can be used to connect to a Duet3D mainboard, wifi modules, or USB flash drives in host mode.
+    - It can be used to connect to a PC in device mode.
+    - It can be used to power the screen in either mode (assuming the attached device/host is able to supply power).

+USB hubs are supported **if they are NOT smart**.
+A smart hub is one that requires a driver to work.
+This includes most USB-C hubs.
+If you are using a USB-C hub, make sure it is a dumb hub.
+A dumb hub is one that does not require a driver to work.
+This includes most USB-A hubs.
+If in doubt, use a USB-A hub.

+## Building the project
+Notes on how to build the project are found in [DEVELOPMENT.md](DEVELOPMENT.md).